JuliaDiff/ChainRulesCore.jl/docs/src/autodiff/overview.md

     - If an applicable `rrule`/`frule` exists in the method table then use it, else generate normal AD path.
     - This avoids having branches in your generated code.
     - This requires maintaining your own back-edges.
-    - This is pretty hard-code even by the standard of source code tranformations
+    - This is pretty hardcore even by the standard of source code tranformations.